cis198-2016f/slides/02/content.md

     v1.pop();
     v1.push(4);

-    // At the end of the scope, v1 goes out of scope.
+    // At the end of the function, v1 goes out of scope.
-    // v1 still owns the Vec object, so it can be cleaned up.
+    // v1 still owns the Vec object, so the Vec can be freed.
 }
 ```